-I have slept in a sleeper car on a train before (in Thailand) and we honestly didn’t sleep much better on a bed than we did in the seats.
-The included meals, ability to shower, and privacy of the sleeper car is nice, but I doubt it makes much of a difference as far as sleeping goes.
+I have slept in a sleeper car on a train before (in Thailand) and we honestly didn’t sleep much better on a bed than we did in the coach seats.
+Sleeper cars do have some perks over coach seats though:

-How to Book a trip on the Amtrak Empire Builder
+8. Where to sit on the Empire Builder Amtrak Train

 You don’t get assigned seats, but when you book your tickets, you have to choose the upper or lower deck.
 The choice is yours to make.
 We prefer the upper deck because the views are nicer.
 It’s also the only part of the train you can walk through.
 If you want to go to the dining car or the observation car, you have to walk through the upper cars.